 The Theatre Conservatory at Roosevelt University offers a Fast Track Master of Arts degree in Theatre Directing to serve the needs of highly motivated theatre educators.
 The program stresses practical training for the educator in tandem with special workshops and lectures with professionals in the field.
-Enrollment in the program is limited.
-The MA in Directing is a summer-only degree program for current teachers and theatre directors with at least 5 years teaching experience.
+The MA in Directing is a three-year, summer-only degree program, that concludes with a thesis production completed at your home school.
+The Fast Track Program focuses on refining directorial and performance skills, develop new approaches in production preparation, and working collaboratively with other teachers/students who are dedicated to creating theatre with young adults.
+The Fast Track faculty includes Theatre Conservatory professors and working professionals from the Chicago theatre community.
+The Fast Track Program is designed for early to mid-career high school and middle school theatre teachers and directors with at least 3 years of teaching experience, directed 5-10 plays, and teaches two theatre classes or has an undergraduate degree in theatre.
+Depending on the application pool each year, exceptions may be made.
 This program is not intended for recent graduates looking to become directors.

 The program focuses on refining directorial and performance skills, developing new approaches in teaching, design, and production preparation, and working collaboratively with other teachers/students who are dedicated to creating theatre with young adults.
 The curriculum is designed specifically for the classroom theatre teacher and director/acting coach utilizing the expertise and experience of the individual students.
 All students take the same classes each summer.